 In 2014 JASW established the Tanaka and Green Academic Scholarships to support short-term academic study (one semester or one academic year) at colleges and universities in Japan.
 The scholarships are made possible thanks to the Society’s H. William and Lily Tanaka Scholarship Endowment and the Marshal and Lispenard Green Educational Endowment.

-JASWDC intends to award up to five scholarships of either $4,000 (one semester) or $5,000 (one academic year) for the 2016-2017 academic year.
+Scholarship amounts for 2017-2018 will be decided around June 2017; in the past, the Society has given $5000 for one academic year and $4000 for one academic semester.
 The scholarship may be used for any combination of tuition and other academic fees, room and board, travel and transportation (including internal Japan travel), and other approved expenses.

-To view scholarship requirements and procedures for the 2016-2017 school year, including a link to the online application, please click here for a PDF.
+To view scholarship requirements and procedures for the 2017-2018 school year, please click here for a PDF.

 Any questions about the JASW Tanaka and Green Scholarships Program should be submitted in writing to JASW at email@example.com for response by the Scholarship Committee.
 Please do not call.